rsapkf/pl-sort/README.md

 # pl-sort

-[pl-sort](https://pl-sort.netlify.app) lets you sort public YouTube playlists by:
+[pl-sort](https://pl-sort.netlify.app) lets you sort public YouTube playlists by views, duration, like count, comment count, date published, and video title.
+It also shows the total duration of a playlist.

-- Views
-- Duration
-- Like count
-- Comment count
-- Date published
-- Video title

 ![Screenshot](screenshot.png)